 Call for papers

-Articles must be written in English or Spanish and should not exceed 6,000 words.
+Articles must be written in Spanish or English and should not exceed 6,000 words.
 For the presentation of their articles, authors are requested to take into account the instructions available here.

 Notification of intent to submit, including both a title and a summary of the content, will be greatly appreciated, as it will assist with the coordination and planning of the special issue.

 |Home Search Contact